Why should you backup Windows 7 to the cloud?

 Step 2.
 Enter your Google Drive account and password, and click Sign in.

 Step 3.
-On the next screen ("My Computer" settings), select the local folder to be backed up to Google Drive.
+On the next screen ("My Computer" settings), click Add folder button to select the local folder to be backed up to Google Drive.
 The folder selected here will be saved in a dedicated location on the Google Drive interface (named "My Computer").

 Step 4.
 Follow the on-screen instructions to do the remaining settings.
-After you have made your selections, click START.
+After you have made your selections, click Done to backup files to the cloud on Windows 7.

 Cloud Backup Windows 7 to CBackup Cloud